 - Proof of your identity – your passport (or EU ID card) and visa / biometric residency permit, if applicable.

-- Proof of your student status – usually a student status letter (available from your college or Student Registry)
+- A Bank Letter – usually a student status letter (available from your college or Student Registry)

 - Proof of your address – also usually on the same student status letter